CPU

 General Purpose Registers

 Can be used to various tasks.
 Used to store immediate results of the ALU.
-Number of GPRs vary depending on the CPU.
+Number of GPRs vary with the CPU.
 Usually denoted as “B”, “C” and so on.

 Internal Structure